JiyanBlack/Machine_Learning_Coursera_Note/Week10.md

 * If the learning algorithm can be expressed as computing sums of functions over the training set, map-reduce can be useful.
+* It may also be useful for the multiple-core cpu.